Stratio/crossdata/doc/src/site/sphinx/5_quick_reference.rst

 -------------

 - CACHE [LAZY] TABLE \<tablename\>
-Cache the underlying RDD.
+Caches the underlying RDD.

 - UNCACHE TABLE \<tablename\>
-Uncache the table in order to free Spark resources or to revalue the RDD.
+Uncaches the table in order to free Spark resources or to revalue the RDD.

 - CLEAR CACHE
-Uncache all tables.
+Uncaches all tables.

 Example:
 ::